Seminorms for multiple averages along polynomials and applications to joint ergodicity: Proof of Proposition

 (\emph{i.e.}, $g$ is the generator of one of $G(\c_{1,1}(h_{1},h_{2},h_{3})),\dots,G(\c_{1,7}(h_{1},h_{2},h_{3}))$) and any action

 (\emph{i.e.}, $g'$ is the generator of one of $G(\c_{1,1}(h'_{1},h'_{2},h'_{3})),\dots,G(\c_{1,7}(h'_{1},h'_{2},h'_{3}))$) the set satisfies the following:

 Let $J$ be the set of all good tuples.
 Since $I$ is finite, it is not hard to show that $J$ is of density 1 (see also the claim in the proof of Proposition~\ref{pet3}).
-Again, applying (\ref{101}) to Lemma \ref{pet2},
+Similar to the way we obtained (\ref{21}), using (\ref{101}) and Lemma \ref{pet2}, we can deduce